 Commemorated by the Church on May 16th

 The future Saint Andrew Bobola was born in 1591 in the town of Sandomierz, Poland.
 In 1611 he entered the Society of Jesus in Vilnius, studied philosophy and theology at Vilnius University, and worked at various locations in Lithuania’s Jesuit Province.
 St. Andrew Bobola spent a third of his life in Vilnius.
-For twelve years he worked at St. Casimir Church: he was a preacher, a confessor, the rector of the Church and a leader of the Sodality of Our Lady Society in Vilnius.
-In this Church he was ordained a priest in 1622, and professed his solemn monastic vows in 1630.
+For twelve years, he worked at St. Casimir Church: he was a preacher, a confessor, the rector of the Church, and a leader of the Sodality of Our Lady Society in Vilnius.
+In this Church, he has ordained a priest in 1622 and professed his solemn monastic vows in 1630.
 During the Polish-Lithuanian war with Moscow of 1655, raging Cossacks demonstrated a particular hatred for Catholicism in Lithuania.
 Renowned for his missionary work, Father Bobola was captured by Cossacks in 1657 and brutally tortured to death on May 16th, after refusing to renounce the Catholic faith.

-Almost fifty years later in 1702, during the Great Northern War, Martin Godebski, the rector of Pinsk College, saw an unfamiliar Jesuit, who was radiating ethereal light, and who promised that he, Andrew Bobola, would protect the College against the enemy army, if the rector found his body.
-After three days of searching the coffin was found, despite the fact that neither the rector, nor anyone else, knew who Andrew Bobola was or where his body had been buried.
+Almost fifty years later in 1702, during the Great Northern War, Martin Godebski, the rector of Pinsk College, saw an unfamiliar Jesuit, who was radiating ethereal light, and who promised that he, Andrew Bobola, would protect the College against the enemy army if the rector found his body.
+After three days of searching the coffin was found, even though neither the rector nor anyone else, knew who Andrew Bobola was or where his body had been buried.
 Despite constant moisture at his burial site, the martyr’s body had not decomposed, nor did it emit any odor.
 After that news spread, the residents of Pinsk and surrounding areas started gathering to pray by the crypt.
-When the City of Pinsk was skirted by the marauding army, and the entire region of Pinsk was untouched by plague, Andrew Bobola’s veneration grew very rapidly.
+When the City of Pinsk was skirted by the marauding army, and the entire region of Pinsk was untouched by the plague, Andrew Bobola’s veneration grew very rapidly.

 St. Raphael of Joseph Kalinowski (Lithuanian: Rapolas Kalinauskas), O.C.D., (1835-1907)

-After serving his sentence in Siberia, he worked in Paris as a tutor for the son of Duke Czartoryski; soon both student and teacher became monks.
+After serving his sentence in Siberia, he worked in Paris as a tutor for the son of Duke Czartoryski.
+Soon both a student and a teacher became monks.
 August Czartoryski joined the Salesians, and Joseph Kalinowski entered the Discalced Carmelite monastery in Graz (Austria) in 1877.
-During his robing ceremony he received the monastic name of brother Raphael of St. Joseph.
+During his robing ceremony, he received the monastic name of brother Raphael of St. Joseph.
 After taking his solemn perpetual vows and after being ordained a priest, he became the prior of the monastery at Czerna near Krakow.
 He successfully reformed and revitalized the monastery.
 After more than 10 years, he was appointed a prior of Wadowice monastery, where he led the construction of the monastery and St. Joseph’s Church.
 Later, he became the provincial’s vicar for the affairs of the Discalced Carmelite nuns and diligently cared for their religious life.
-Additionally, he founded many Catholic organizations throughout Poland and Ukraine, and established several new Carmelite convents in Przemysl and Lvov.
+Additionally, he founded many Catholic organizations throughout Poland and Ukraine and established several new Carmelite convents in Przemysl and Lviv.
 He spent much of his time listening to confessions, and was referred to as the “Martyr of the Sacrament of Reconciliation”.
-In Ukraine he cared not only for Catholics, but lovingly served the local Orthodox faithful, and sought the unification of the Eastern Orthodox Church with Rome.
-He wrote a four-volume historical account of the Discalced Carmelite nuns in Poland, Lithuania and Russia and a number of pastoral publications, which he authored or translated from French.
+In Ukraine, he cared not only for Catholics, but lovingly served the local Orthodox faithful, and sought the unification of the Eastern Orthodox Church with Rome.
+He wrote a four-volume historical account of the Discalced Carmelite nuns in Poland, Lithuania, and Russia and several pastoral publications, which he authored or translated from French.
 Father Raphael Kalinowski died on November 15, 1907, a traditional day of Carmelite prayer for all deceased monks.
 He was buried in the monastery cemetery in Czerna, and soon after his tomb was renowned for miracles.

 His beatification process began on May 5, 1934.
 His remains were transferred to the monastery chapel in Czerna.
 Father Raphael Kalinowski was beatified by Pope John Paul II in 1983.
 In 1991 Blessed Raphael of Joseph Kalinowski was declared a saint.